What is a Stock?

 This would be a 10% stock dividend, and the market price for the stocks would drop by 10% (although all shareholders still have the same ‘value’).

 If the stock dividend is large enough (usually about 20%), it is instead called a “Stock Split”.
 There are many reasons why companies would want to have a stock dividend or split, but they usually happen for one of two reasons:

 Companies may split their stock to attract attention to the company through the hype that can come from a stock dividend.
 However, the simple act of there being more shares in circulation may encourage people to buy and sell more, since each individual share takes up a smaller percentage of a portfolio

 Some large companies like to have their stock price stay in a certain range.
 One reason for this is that the more expensive a stock, the fewer people who can afford to buy it (or buy an additional share), so splitting stocks can help it become more affordable, and increase the total value of all stocks in the long run.

 Stocks trace their origins back to the Roman Empire, where large, private companies that carried out some public duties would sell shares of stock to Roman citizens for the same reasons companies do today; raise cash and grow their business.

-Over the centuries, Joint Stock Corporations were often chartered by monarchs for large projects that the government simply did not want to invest all the cash (and therefore risk) to fund; for example many canal projects, railroads, and roads in Western Europe were built by Joint Stock Corporations; private investors willing to to take the risk that a project would fail in exchange for some of the profits if it succeeded.
+Over the centuries, Joint Stock Corporations were often chartered by Kings for large projects that the government simply did not want pay for; for example many canals and railroads were built by Joint Stock Corporations; private investors willing to to take the risk that a project that might fail in exchange for some of the profits if it succeeded.

-During the Age of Exploration, joint stock corporations were what funded explorers to voyage across oceans, and later ship goods across continents.
-The British East India Company is perhaps the most famous of these, which was involved in everything from the exploration of Canada and the Americas to the British conquest of India, and even the slave trade.
+During the Age of Exploration, joint stock corporations funded explorers to voyage across oceans, and later ship goods across continents.
+The British East India Company is perhaps the most famous of these, which was involved in everything from the exploration of Canada and the Americas to the British conquest of India.